-- You can find all sorts of monkeys in the world, ranging from larger than life gorillas, to tiny marmosets.
-There is an estimated total of around 260 species of monkey living on Earth right now, and new sub-species are still being discovered.
+- You can find all sorts of monkeys in the world, ranging from larger-than-life gorillas to tiny marmosets.
+There is an estimated total of around 260 species of monkeys living on Earth right now, and new sub-species are still being discovered.

-- There are many different types of monkey, but some may surprise you; orangutans and gorillas are both monkeys, for example!
-All primates are part of the order called ‘Primates,’ which also includes lemurs, tarsiers, lorises and galagos.
+- There are many different types of monkeys, but some may surprise you; orangutans and gorillas are both monkeys, for example!
+All primates are part of the order called ‘Primates,’ which also includes lemurs, tarsiers, lorises, and galagos.
 Even humans belong to this group.

 - Monkeys are very clever animals, which is why they’ve been able to survive for so long as a species, despite all kinds of dangers such as predators and natural disasters.
 They keep their wits about them at all times and some monkeys have even figured out how to use simple tools in order to get food or escape from enemies!

 - Some types of monkeys actually need the help of other species!
 For example, capuchin monkeys don’t just use sticks and stones as tools, but also enlist the help of squirrels by following them up trees and down again in order to get access to more food than they’d normally be able to reach on their own.
 In return for this favor, the capuchins give the squirrels a share of their meal.